 - Sport Science Insights from practitioners

-- Clinical Exercise Physiology focussed day
+- Clinical Exercise Physiology dedicated stream sessions

 - Occupational Human Performance

 - Research and Innovation: Connecting NZ academics and industry (R&D presentations from key industry organisations)